apigee/devrel/tools/target-server-validator/README.md

 # Apigee Target Server Validator

-The objective of this tool to validate targets in Target Servers & Apigee API Proxy Bundles exported from Apigee OPDK/X/Hybrid.
+The objective of this tool to validate targets in Target Servers & Apigee API Proxy Bundles exported from Apigee.
 Validation is done by deploying a sample proxy which check if HOST & PORT is open from Apigee OPDK/X/Hybrid.

 > **NOTE**: Discovery of Targets in API Proxy & Sharedflows is limited to only parsing URL from `TargetEndpoint` & `ServiceCallout` Policy.

 > **NOTE**: Dynamic targets are **NOT** supported, Ex : `https://host.{request.formparam.region}.example.com}`

-## Disclaimer
-This is not an Officially Supported Google Product!

 ## Pre-Requisites
 * python3.x